eswotinsky/HairSalon/README.md

 # Hair Salon Database (C#)

-A web app, built with C#, that allows user to store and retrieve data about stylists in a hair salon, including each stylist's unique set of clients, using a MySql database.
-This project was completed to satisfy the C# Week 3 Independent Code Review at [Epicodus](https://www.epicodus.com) in Seattle, WA.
+A web app, built with C#, that allows user to store and retrieve data about stylists in a hair salon, including each stylist's unique set of clients and any specialty associations, using a MySql database.
+This project was completed to satisfy the C# Weeks 3/4 Independent Code Review at [Epicodus](https://www.epicodus.com) in Seattle, WA.

 ## Installation